"Google Instant" - Google Giveth, Google Taketh Away

-Google's development uses AJAX to dynamically serve search results as you type, based on what Google thinks you are most likely to be searching for (arguably a logical development of autocomplete).
+This development uses AJAX to dynamically serve search results as you type, based on what Google thinks you are most likely to be searching for (arguably a logical development of autocomplete).
 Each time a new recognisable word or phrase is typed that changes the results set in a meaningful way, Google will fetch the search results for that word - without you having to hit "search".
-So, if you're intending on searching for 'scary books suitable for children', Google might first fetch results when you've finished typing 'scary', then 'scary book', then 'scary books', then finally 'scary books suitable for children".
+So, if you're intending on searching for "scary books suitable for children", Google might first fetch results when you've finished typing most of the word "scary", then most of "scary book", then finally "scary books suitable for children".
 This can sometimes give you the eerie feeling of being guided down a particular path that you didn't necessarily intend on.

-According to Bunn, SEO campaigns including long multi-word keyword variants may see a drop in traffic for those keywords as a result of streaming search.
-Why?
-Users may now find something to click on before completely typing their originally intended search term (depending, of course, on Google being able to provide accurate enough results at an earlier stage in the search).
-Consequently, to be visible/ show up in search results, it may become more important for websites to optimise for the shorter, constituent parts of longer keywords.
+SEO campaigns including long, multi word keyword variants may see a drop in traffic for those keywords as a result of Google Instant, because users may now find something to click on before completely typing their originally intended search term (depending, of course, on Google being able to provide accurate enough results at an earlier stage in the search).
+Consequently it may become more important to optimise for the shorter, constituent parts of longer keywords.

 We'll have to hold tight for the exact repurcussions, which obviously depend on the extent to which this gets rolled out to non-logged in users, and which could also extend to complications for rank checking software (if AJAX is involved in retrieving search results) and impacts on the search demand figures given by Google's keyword tools (if each stage in the streaming search counts as an impression).
 As Matt discusses in his blog post on the impacts of streaming search on PPC, there are equally important ramifications for paid search as well (the cynics brief summary: Google makes more money).